cockles98/ML_for_TimeSeries/README.md

 # ML for TimeSeries
-A compilation of tasks about Machine Learning for Time Series
+A compilation of tasks about Time Series